Pop psychology sells well.

 Why It’s Pop Psychology

-The “3:1 happiness ration” is wrong because the math behind makes no sense, as Brown’s paper shows.
+The math behind it doesn’t add up, as Brown’s paper shows.

 They write: